Oluwaht/Accidental_Drug_Deaths_Connecticut/README.md

 ## Data Source

-The dataset used for this analysis can be found here.
+The dataset used for this analysis can be found here: https://catalog.data.gov/dataset/accidental-drug-related-deaths-2012-2018
 It includes information about accidental drug-related deaths, offering a comprehensive view of the issue in Connecticut.

 ## Key Findings